5 tons of charity clothes.

 Rag-rug workshop run by Lizzie Harrison (remadeinleeds.org).

-Installation about sorting of cast-off clothing that happens in the UK before going off on various recycling routes.
+Installation showing the sorting of cast-off clothing that happens in the UK before the clothes begin their recycling route.

-The hanging method used for the whole exhibition.
-Printed entirely on recycled paper (a first for photography exhibitions) and built into grids.
+The hanging method used for photography in the exhibition.
+Printed entirely on recycled paper (a first for photography exhibitions) and cut into grids.

 Upcycling workshop run by Lizzie Harrison (remadeinleeds.org).

 The Ship-Breaking Room.
-All about ship-breaking in the UK, including a 2yr timelapse.
+How ship-breaking works in the UK, including a 2yr timelapse.

 Photos by Tim Mitchell www.timmitchellphotography.co.uk